minhtnphan/swift-learning-cs308/AboutSwift.md

  </ul>

  <h1>Names, Types and Binding</h1>

+ <h2>Primitive data types</h2>
+Swift's built-in data types include Int, UInt, Float, Double, Bool, String, Character, Tuple and Optional.
+    - UInt is used to represent unsigned integers while Int represents sign integers
+    - Optional stores variables that can either hold a value or not Examples will be provide in the next section.

+ <h2>Naming conventions for variables</h2>
+ Variables in Swift should be named by the following convention:
+ - Variable name should be written with camelCase format, in which the variables should start with a lower case letter, followed up by any Unicode characters.
+ - The variables cannot start with a number and cannot contain whitespace character, mathematical symbols, arrows, http://www.unicode.org/faq/private_use.html private-use Unicode scalar values, or linie- and box-drawing characters.

+Once declaring a variable and constant, you cannot initialize it with the same name or change the variable's value to a different data type.

  <h2>Keywords and reserved words</h2>
  Swift has a list of keywords that cannot be used as identifiers.
 According to Swift guide, keywords other than inout, var, and let can be used as parameter names in a function declaration or function call without being escaped with backticks.
 Unless there is ambiguituity between refering to the member and the keyword, the member must be escaped with backticks.